 If you notice a hole, secure the sinkhole by using warning tape or a rope to make sure people stay away from it.
 Next, fill the hole with sand, then monitor the hole and watch for changes in its size.
 Notify your insurance company, then contact a city inspection department or a professional engineer.

 How are voids detected?
-In addition to being used for foundation repair and slab lifting, a ground-penetrating radar (GPR) will be used to detect voids developed from sinkholes.
-A GPR has many advantages over x-ray methods.
-It uses a benign electromagnetic pulse and a high frequency antenna to accurately locate voids.
+In addition to being used for foundation repair and slab lifting, a ground-penetrating radar (GPR) unit will be used to detect voids developed from sinkholes.
+A GPR has many advantages over X-ray methods.
+It uses a benign electromagnetic pulse and a high-frequency antenna to accurately locate voids.
 The GPR unit is portable to the site, making the process fast with instant results.

 For more information about sinkholes and voids in the Missouri area, contact our team of experts.

 When voids form beneath the concrete, they can cause many issues such as settlement, cracking, and sinking foundations.
-These voids can form due to a number of reasons such as:
+These voids can form due to several reasons such as:

-A GPR uses a high-frequency radar antenna and advanced signal software to accurately locate voids and objects.
-A GPR is fast, accurate and inexpensive.
-This method of void detection detects embedded utilities, conduit, pvc, rebar and tension cables.
-A GPR prevents costly and potentially dangerous mistakes, such as cutting utilities or rebar.
-It is a much quicker and less disruptive method than other void detection methods such as x-ray.
+GPR uses a high-frequency radar antenna and advanced signal software to accurately locate voids and objects.
+GPR is fast, accurate, and inexpensive.
+This method of void detection detects embedded utilities, conduit, PVC, rebar, and tension cables.
+GPR prevents costly and potentially dangerous mistakes, such as cutting utilities or rebar.
+It is a much quicker and less disruptive method than other void detection methods such as X-rays.

 If voids are detected, we use high-density polyurethane foam to fill the voids.
 This polyurethane foam will expand to over 20 times its liquid volume to fill the entire void.
-The curing time is quick, so you can use the affected area immediately after the repair is completed.
+The curing time is quick, so you can use the affected area about 15 minutes after the repair is completed.
 Poly trucks are used for the installation process.
 This method is relatively simple.